 Healing from Complex Trauma

-By restoring self-awareness and learning to focus on what’s happening between your rational and emotional brains, you gain control of your reactions.
+You gain control of your reactions by restoring self-awareness and learning to focus on what’s happening between your rational and emotional brains.
 Dr. Van Der Kolk states, “People get better by befriending themselves.
-People can leave the trauma behind if they learn to feel safe in their bodies—they can feel the pleasure to know what they know and feel what they feel.
-The brain does change because of trauma and now we have tools to help people be quiet and present versus hijacked by the past.”
+People can leave the trauma behind if they learn to feel safe in their bodies—they can feel the pleasure of knowing what they know and feel what they feel.
+The brain does change because of trauma, and now we have tools to help people be quiet and present versus hijacked by the past.”

 Living with CPTSD

-At We Level Up Florida Treatment Center, we provide world-class care with round-the-clock medical professionals available to help you cope.
+We Level Up Florida Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 In addition, we work as an integrated team providing information about the complex trauma and other aspects of treatment.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
 Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.